mdn/content/files/en-us/learn/css/building_blocks/cascade_and_inheritance/index.md

 ### !important

 There is a special piece of CSS that you can use to overrule all of the above calculations.
-However, you should be very careful with using it — `!important`.
-This is used to make a particular property and value the most specific thing, thus overriding the normal rules of the cascade.
+However, you should be very careful while using it — `!important`.
+This is used to make a particular property and value the most specific rule, thus overriding the normal rules of the cascade.

+> **Note:** It is useful to know that `!important` exists so that you know what it is when you come across it in other people's code. **However, we strongly recommend that you never use it unless you absolutely have to.** `!important` changes the way the cascade normally works, so it can make debugging CSS problems really hard to work out, especially in a large stylesheet.

 Take a look at this example where we have two paragraphs, one of which has an ID.